Keefe-Murphy/IMIFA/README.md

 help(mcmc_IMIFA) # Help on the main modelling function
 ```

+Generally, `mcmc_IMIFA()` is used for running the model and creating a raw results object, on which `get_IMIFA_results()` is then called to prepare these results for posterior inference.
+The output of the second call be visualised in many ways using `plot.Results_IMIFA()`.

 For a more thorough intro, the vignette document is available as follows:

 ```